 There are better things you can do for your children instead of motivating them.

-Here are the top 6 things I recommend as an educator each parent should do instead of motivating their children.
+Here are the top 6 things I recommend as an educator that each parent should do, instead of motivating their children.

 If I had a penny for every time a parent told me, “ IGCSE is the most important exam my child is going to take in his/her life.
 Everything starts from here”, I would be a millionaire by now.

 The truth is, there are far more important things in life than IGCSE.
 IGCSE is just one small part of a person’s entire life.
 By making your child see clearly that an exam is just that, an exam, you remove the stress related to IGCSE.
 Less stress results in better performance, as simple as that.

 Give Your Child a Sense of Cause and Effect